kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Here we use `docker` in combination with the `mysql` client like a function which is extremely elegant and very powerful.
 You can do quite complex database operations this way.

+Obviously, the slave is in sync with the master after this operation.
+So skipping the offending operation on the slave will get the slave running again.

+At least I hope so.
+Maybe there is some more work to be done.
+The master has been locked and his binary log stopped at a certain position.
+Maybe we need to also synchronize the slave with respect to this position.
+Under heavy load you will certainly find out.
+Even in test condition, you can produce that load.
+Well, I should investigate this question.

 The script `/path_to_your_script/mysql_repl_monitor.sh` polls every minute, as you see from the replication log and `crontab -l`, which is as frequent as cron allows.
 The call is cheap on the respective database engines, so there is no performance problem to be expected.

 Why roll your own, revisited